freddycct/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 1. An appropriate model architecture has been employed

+My first step was to use a convolution neural network model similar to the Nvidia end-to-end self driving paper.
+I thought this model might be appropriate because the architecture appeared in a published paper that Nvidia claims they are using for their self-driving car.

+The Nvidia architecture worked right from the start.
+The problem I had was that the resulting model.h5 file was very big.
+So I tried to reduce the architecture size by reducing the number of filters and using a larger stride size for the width.
+A large stride size reduces the resolution of the image very quickly and allow us to have lesser number of parameters when we reach the densely connected layers.

 My model consists of a convolution neural network with the following architecture.

 0. Preprocessing